mattybrad/drumkid/docs/v6/manual.md

-# DrumKid manual
+# DrumKid manual (V1.1)
 ## Introduction
 Welcome to the DrumKid manual!
 DrumKid is a musical instrument that creates rhythms using random numbers.
 To get started with DrumKid, unscrew the six screws on the back of the unit (you should be able to do this by hand), and carefully remove the back plate.
 Insert three AA batteries (you can use rechargeable or single-use), replace the back plate, and tighten the screws.
 Slide the power switch to "on" - you should see the lights flash briefly.
 After this, DrumKid is ready to use.
 Plug some headphones or a 3.5mm stereo aux cable into the socket (mono won't work), and start playing.
 If you would prefer not to use batteries, you can also power DrumKid by connecting a USB mini cable to the socket recessed on the right hand side of the device.
 ## Philosophy
 DrumKid is designed around a very basic computer chip with limited memory and processing power.
 My idea was to squeeze as much cool sound out of this chip as possible, but it has its limits.
 Rather than try and hide from these limits, I decided to embrace them.
 This means that it is absolutely possible to make horrible, distorted, broken noises using DrumKid.
 Some of these horrible noises will sound cool, others will not.
 DrumKid is a playable instrument like any other - experiment with it and see what happens.
 ## Demo videos and resources
 You can find demo videos and other resources at <https://www.mattbradshawdesign.com/projects/drumkid>, or more technical info (source code, schematics, etc) at <https://github.com/mattybrad/drumkid>.
-## Basics
+## Basic functions
 DrumKid has six buttons and four knobs.
 The basic functions are as follows:
  - Press the start/stop button to start or stop the rhythm
  - Press buttons A/B/C/D to select different knob functions (see table below)
  - Turn any of the four knobs to alter the parameters in the current selected group (see table below)
  - Tap the tap tempo button repeatedly to set the tempo
- - Press buttons A+B together to load a session, then choose which session to load by pressing any of the buttons
+ - Press buttons A+B together to load a session, then choose which session to load by pressing any of the buttons (or press multiple buttons together to cancel)
- - Press buttons C+D together to save a session, then choose which slot to save your session in by pressing any of the buttons
+ - Press buttons C+D together to save a session, then choose which slot to save your session in by pressing any of the buttons (or press multiple buttons together to cancel)
  - Press buttons B+C together to change the current active memory bank, then choose a specific memory bank by pressing any of the buttons
+## Other functions
+DrumKid has a few extra hidden functions:
+- Press buttons A+B+C together to reset your beat to default values.
+This will not affect any saved beats.
+- Press buttons A+B+D together to generate a random beat.
+This will also not affect any saved beats.
+- Press buttons B+C+D together to enter the MIDI settings menu (more details in the MIDI section of the manual)
 ## Presets
 In the aleatoric spirit of DrumKid, all 36 sessions stored when you first use the instrument are randomly generated when DrumKid is built.
 Try loading a few of them to get a feel for what DrumKid can do.
 ## Parameters